Spaghetti alla Puttanesca

 Category: Pasta with Vegetables

 This famous Neapolitan pasta dish, it seems, was invented after World War II.
 Puttanesca derives from a vulgar word for “prostitute.”
 It is said that Neapolitan harlots would entice customers with plates of their favorite pasta.
-That story may be fanciful given the dishes other names.
+That story may be fanciful given its other names.
 Vittorio Gleijeses in his 1977 book A Napoli si mangia cosi’ tells us that the dish is also known as alla provenzale, alla martinique, alla marinara, and alla bonne femme.
 The Italian culinary authority Vincenzo Buonassisi suggests that the dish arose from the post-World War II chaos on Ischia, while Paula Wolfert relates a story that respectable women served the dish to the men with whom they were having affairs.
 In fact, the Neapolitan culinary authority Jeanne Caròla Francesconi claims that the name is a post-World War II invention of the artist Eduardo Colucci.
 If you want a hotter sauce, crumble the chile.

 Yield: Makes 4 to 6 servings